johnnyvenom/lesondufutur.cirmmt/content/en/authors/denis-martin/_index.md

 ---
 # Display name
-title: "Ons Barnat"
+title: "Denis Martin"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "ons-barnat"
+- "denis-martin"

 # Role/position
 role: